valbendan/pycflow2dot/README.md

 pycflow2dot
 ===========
-Use cflow and dot to draw call graph written in python
+Use cflow and dot to draw call graph. output format is .svg